Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

 You can close it once you see it

-If after running winecfg, mono doesn´t show, reinstall wine and run winecfg again.
+If after running winecfg, mono doesn´t show after doing ``` ls ~/.wine/drive_c/windows/mono/ ```, reinstall wine and run winecfg again.

 [Back to Index](#index)